dutes/ci_portfolio_two/README.md

 ### Accessibility Testing:
-Accesability was considered from the very begining of the project.
+Accessibility was considered from the very beginning of the project.
 To that end, best practices were followed and the LightHouse and Wave test results represent that consideration.
 In addition to the search box aria tag, a second aria tag was added to the sound file triggered once the user is successful in buying a toy.

 # Desktop LightHouse Result: